HOW MUCH DOES A LOGO COST?

 SO...
 HOW MUCH WILL A LOGO DESIGN COST?

-If you drop down again (to League One) where you’ll be working with a freelance graphic designer and typically paying £250-£400 per day per person.
+If you drop down again (to League One) where you’ll be working with a freelance graphic designer and typically paying £250-£700 per day per person based on their experience.

 Usually, they would all cost it by first gaining an understanding of your needs, estimating how many days of work they think would be required to fulfil your query and then multiplying that by their daily rate.